chandrika1993/FriendManagementSystem/README.md

 			"count":2
 			}
 		•	Defined Errors :
-				401 : Unauthorized Access - The two Email's in the json are same.
+					401 : Unauthorized Access - The two Email's in the JSON are same.
 					404 : Email Id not Found i.e. Persons given by the email do not exist.
 					504 : Occurs when Database Error occurs.

 	4. Person subscribe for Email Updates from another Person